thirdweb-dev/dynamic-contracts/README.md

 import "lib/router-pattern/src/presets/BaseRouter.sol";

-/// Example usage of `src/presets/BaseRouter.sol`
+/// Example usage of `BaseRouter`, for demonstration only

 contract SimpleRouter is BaseRouter {